 The Fund invests primarily in unlisted property trusts and direct property assets.
 These investments are usually illiquid.
-The Fund's Constitution allows CFM up to 365 days to meet any withdrawal requests (although normally, CFM expects to process accepted withdrawal requests under the Limited Monthly Withdrawal Facility within 15 days after month end, and pay them within two business days after processing, by holding a limited portion of the Fund's assets in cash).
+The Fund's Constitution allows CFM up to 365 days to meet any withdrawal requests (although normally, CFM expects to process accepted withdrawal requests under the Limited Monthly Withdrawal Facility, when it is on offer, within 15 days after month end, and pay them within two business days after processing, by holding a limited portion of the Fund's assets in cash).

 Withdrawals are limited, cannot be guaranteed and are subject to the risks and assumptions set out in the PDS.
 Market conditions and circumstances may mean that CFM has to cease, suspend or vary the Limited Monthly Withdrawal Facility and/or the Periodic Withdrawal Opportunities from time to time.

-CFM has made the strategic decision to cease to offer redemptions under the Limited Monthly Withdrawal Facility for a period of six months from 1 October 2023.
+On 29 September 2023 CFM advised unitholders it had made the strategic decision to cease to offer redemptions under the Limited Monthly Withdrawal Facility for a period of six months from 1 October 2023.
+On 4 March 2024 unitholders were advised the Limited Monthly Withdrawal Facility would not be offered until further notice.
+Relevant Continuous Disclosure Notices are linked below: